 Growing Jujube Trees and How to Use the Fruit

-Choosing a Variety
+Choosing a Variety of Jujube Tree

 Fertilizing – Trees will survive with little additional fertilizing, however, for the best yields, feed with a fruit tree fertilizer once the tree is established.
 No need to fertilize a newly planted tree.

 Trees will put out sprouts (suckers) from the roots that should be removed at or below the soil level.
 Best to do the main pruning during the dormant season, suckers can be removed at any time.

 Fruit will change color from dark green to yellow-green and when fully mature, the fruit will be a rich reddish-brown to red color (September to October, depending on the variety).
 The maturation can be divided into three phases:

-- White mature –fruit is close to full size and skin changes from green to greenish-white.
+- White mature – Fruit is close to full size and skin changes from green to greenish-white.

-- Crisp mature –fruit is full size and skin has changed color to partially reddish-brown.
+- Crisp mature – Fruit is full size and skin has changed color to partially reddish-brown.
 Flesh is still crisp and is very sweet.

 - Fully mature – Skin changes color to fully red and is wrinkled.
 Flesh is very sweet but drier.